 In comes proofreading and copyediting to the rescue.

-However, there are some major differences between the two.
+However, there is some major difference between proofreading and copyediting.

 Research papers are highly professional documents and aim to attain the highest quality in terms of linguistic accuracy.
 The document generated should convey the same idea with no room for ambiguity.
 As a result, it becomes imperative that research papers will have to be thoroughly evaluated before representing their ideas.
 Tools explicitly employed to evaluate a research paper are proofreading and copyediting.